 Our principle that clients are not their pathologies (e.g. not their addictive behaviours – thus reinforcing the stigma of addiction) and our value for dignity means that we will not conduct a strip search just because someone has an addiction or uses alcohol or drugs.
 It doesn’t even sound right, does it?
-You who are reading this, you have likely had an alcohol drink or many at some point in your life, yes?
+You who are reading this, have likely had an alcoholic drink or many at some point in your life, yes?
 Do you feel like you should be subject to a strip search?
 Probably not.
 You probably feel like it’s unjust even if you had been making some poor choices due to your drinking.
 And you certainly would probably not think it appropriate for a healthcare provider to conduct a strip search as part of their treatment in your health condition.
-As said in one court case regarding an unreasonable seizure, “there is no doubt that Canadians expect treatment that recognizes a strong sense of modesty concerning bodily functions”.
+As said in one court case regarding an unreasonable seizure, “there is no doubt that Canadians expect a treatment that recognizes a strong sense of modesty concerning bodily functions”.

-Dignity for our clients means we never use punishments, put downs, attacks, or dismissiveness towards them.
+Dignity for our clients means we never use punishments, put-downs, attacks, or dismissiveness towards them.
 And it certainly means we would never resort to demeaning or controlling activities such as strip searches.
 And, in line with our third principle, we believe in providing authorship to our clients rather than trying to control as most have shown to struggle with personal responsibility.

 With the nature of our flexible programming at SCHC and GSWC, clients coming to us are motivated, attending at their own will, eager to work with a team of professionals on their mental health issues and needs, and aware that they can leave at any time.
 With the belief that they want to be here, strip searches seem neither warranted nor necessary.
 And, of course, legally they are not reasonable as we’ve discussed.

 It’s important to also mention the lack of therapeutic value to strip searches.
 If anything, strip searches can humiliate clients and thus be counter-therapeutic and threaten the counsellor-client relationship, which is the basis for our program’s effectiveness.
-According to our Program Director, Geoff Thompson, PhD and his research, when “staff members see each client as an individual human being, rather than lump all clients under the label ‘addict,’ and treat them with dignity and respect, clients do better quitting the drug”.
+According to our Program Director, Geoff Thompson, Ph.D. and his research, when “staff members see each client as an individual human being, rather than lump all clients under the label ‘addict,’ and treat them with dignity and respect, clients do better quitting the drug”.
 For similar reasons, we also discontinued random drug testing at SCHC in 2019.

 If you are searching for treatment and a centre mentions strip searches, we encourage you to inquire as to why as there is clearly little justification for it.